hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 To enable OMS agent support you need to set `experimental = { oms_agent = true, oms_log_analytics_workspace_id = "my-workspace-id" }`.

+If the log analytics workspace is created in a different resource group to the cluster, `experimental.oms_log_analytics_workspace_different_resource_group` must also be set to `true`.

 ### Windows Node Support

 > **Important**